1,000+ Opportunities

 CIFAR and the Canadian AI Safety Institute fund Catalyst Project proposals addressing sociotechnical considerations in AI safety.
 The program supports interdisciplinary research in machine learning applications to science and society, with recent funded projects spanning misinformation combat, trustworthy language models, democratic alignment of AI systems, Indigenous AI governance, and real-world safety in autonomous systems.
 Designed to catalyze new research areas and collaborations at the intersection of social sciences, humanities, and AI safety.

 AI for Health Seed Funding Program is sponsored by AI for Health Institute and Washington University in St. Louis Research Development Office.
-This program supports innovative and interdisciplinary research leveraging artificial intelligence (AI) to address critical challenges in health.
-It aims to catalyze collaborations across AI and health domains to solve significant health problems with advanced AI technologies.
+This seed grant program supports innovative and interdisciplinary research that leverages artificial intelligence (AI) to address critical challenges in health.
+It is designed to catalyze collaborations across disciplines, encouraging the integration of AI with public health and healthcare, and requiring projects to bring together researchers from AI and health domains.

 Department of Defense (DoD) SBIR/STTR BAA & CSO Release 5 is a grant from the U.S. Department of Defense SBIR/STTR Program that funds innovative research and development by U.S. small businesses addressing specific defense technology needs across military departments and agencies.
 The program releases multiple topic areas per cycle through Broad Agency Announcements (BAA) and Commercial Solutions Openings (CSO), covering areas such as advanced materials, sensors, software, and autonomous systems.
 Eligible applicants are U.S. small business concerns; both Phase I proposals and Direct-to-Phase II proposals are accepted.
 Awards are typically up to $250,000 for Phase I and up to $2 million for Direct-to-Phase II.
 The most recent deadline was March 25, 2026.